 Multiproject loans, a cost-effective means of funding projects too small for ADB’s involvement, were introduced.
 A first multiproject loan to Tonga was made.

 In 1978, donors agreed to a second replenishment to ADF (ADF III) in the amount of $2.15 billion to cover the period from 1979-1982.
 In 1980, ADB initiated sector lending.
 This new approach entails a single loan that is used to finance a cluster of subprojects with a specific sector or subsector.
 The first sector loans were provided to Indonesia for water supply and Thailand for highway construction.

 Membership also continued to grow.
-Bangladesh and Myanmar joined ADB in 1973, followed by a number of newly-independent Pacific Island countries.
-In 1974, the ADF was established to streamline ADB's means for financing concessional loans.
+Bangladesh and Myanmar joined ADB in 1973, followed by a number of newly independent Pacific island countries.
+In 1974, the Asian Development Fund was established to streamline ADB's means for financing concessional loans.

 Shiro Inoue passed away on 11 July 2010 in Japan at the age of 95.

 Takeshi Watanabe, the first President of ADB, combined idealism with practicality and toughness with compassion.
 Mr. Watanabe once likened ADB to "a family doctor" who tries to learn about the health of his many patients so he can help in their hour of need.
 Policies and targets were formulated, and regional surveys were undertaken to develop a fuller understanding of the social and economic conditions of ADB's developing member countries.

 ADB approved its first loan—a $5 million to the Industrial Finance Corporation of Thailand for onlending to industrial enterprises—on 23 January 1968, just a little more than a year after it had started business.